Curse of the Mutants: Plot summary

 Blade arrives in San Francisco to assist the X-Men in capturing a vampire specimen for the X-Club.
 He confirms Dracula's death and reveals that Dracula's son Xarus is the new Lord of the Vampires, having united many vampire clans together.
 He immediately objects to Cyclops' plan to resurrect Dracula.
 Much later, while the X-Men gather to discuss the death of Dracula and learn who the new Lord of Vampires is, Kavita Rao is seen checking on Jubilee, only to be attacked.
 Jubilee leaves Utopia to see Xarus, who bites her.
-It is also revealed that Xarus only wants Jubilee so the X-Men can go rescue her and fall into a trap...especially Wolverine.
+It is also revealed that Xarus only wants Jubilee to lure the X-Men into a trap.

-While underwater, Namor has an encounter with a race of Atlantean vampires and is tasked with retrieving the head of Dracula.
-Storm and Gambit are sent to steal the headless body of Dracula from the vampires.
-Blade later has an encounter with Xarus, who tells Blade his plans to take over San Francisco.

 While attempting to free Jubilee, Wolverine is bitten by her.
 At the same time, the X-Men resurrect Dracula, who declines to help them and says that he will deal with this himself.

-As X-Club members Madison Jeffries, Kavita Rao, and Doctor Nemesis work on a cure for the vampirism, their test subject escapes and the lab goes into lockdown.

-Upon Wolverine being added to the ranks of Xarus' army, the X-Men prepare to fight Xarus' vampire armies.